sadiyameem/number-guessing-game/README.md

 - Submit button
 - Attempt counter
 - Box to type answer
-- Gives a reply for every answer or if it's correct
+- Gives a reply for every answer

 # How I made this
 - HTML